Yankees get to Guardians closer Clase again, score 2 runs in 9th to win 8-6 and take 3-1 ALCS lead

-Gleyber Torres hit an RBI single and New York scored its go-ahead run as shortstop Brayan Rocchio booted Alex Verdugo's grounder for an error.
+New York broke a 6-6 tie in the ninth as shortstop Brayan Rocchio booted Alex Verdugo’s RBI grounder for an error and Gleyber Torres followed with a run-scoring single.

+Giancarlo Stanton hit a three-run homer, Juan Soto had a two-run, first-inning shot and Austin Wells also connected for the Yankees, who can advance to their 41st World Series — and first since 2009 — with by winning Game 5 on Saturday night.

+Just 24 hours after leaving Progressive Field wondering what went wrong, the Yankees showed resiliency.

-It was a messy ninth for Clase (0-2) as baseball's best reliever altered for the second night in a row.
+It was a messy ninth for Clase (0-2) as baseball's best reliever faltered for the second night in a row.

-New York got three singles in the ninth off the right-hander, who gave up back-to-back homers in the eighth inning of Game 3 but got bailed out when the Guardians got two-run homers in the ninth and the 10th.
+New York got three singles in the ninth off the right-hander, who gave up back-to-back homers in the eighth inning of Game 3 but got bailed out when the Guardians hit two-run homers in the ninth and 10th.

-Giancarlo Stanton hit a three-run homer and Juan Soto hit a two-run shot for the Yankees, who can advance to their 41st World Series with a win in Game 5 on Saturday night.
+He wasn't as lucky this time as New York's bullpen bent but didn't break.

+“I haven’t been able to execute my pitches,” Clase said through an interpreter.
+“Credit to them because they’ve been able to execute their at-bats.”

 The Guardians are facing elimination in the postseason for the second time.
 They rallied in the ALDS to get past Detroit and will have to win three straight, including two at Yankee Stadium, to have any chance of ending their 76-year World Series drought.

+“We’re going to show up ready to win,” first-year manager Stephen Vogt said.
+“That’s who these guys are.
+Our backs are against the wall, we play our best baseball.
+We don’t quit.
+This team has no quit in it.
+It hasn’t all year long.”

-For the second straight night, New York's bullpen blew a late lead.
-The Guardians scored three runs in the seventh, one in the eighth and threatened in the ninth, putting two runners on base.
+For the second straight night, the Yankees relievers struggled in high-leverage situations.
+The Guardians scored three in the seventh, one in the eighth and threatened in the ninth, putting two runners on.

-Stanton’s 404-foot drive in the sixth inning off Cade Smith put the Yankees ahead 6-2.
+Stanton’s 404-foot drive in the sixth inning off rookie Cade Smith put the Yankees ahead 6-2.
+Stanton has seven career postseason hits against Cleveland, all home runs.

-Cleveland scored three times in the seventh and rookie Jhonkensy Noel, who had a pinch-hit, ninth-inning homer in Game 3, sent a shiver through Progressive Field by flying out to the warning track.
+After Cleveland closed to 6-5 in the seventh, rookie Jhonkensy Noel sent a shiver through the ballpark when he flied out to the warning track with a man on.
+Noel's pinch-hit, ninth-inning homer had tied Game 3.

-Cleveland tied it in the eighth when the Yankees, who have hurt themselves in the field and on the bases, botched an easy play in the infield.
+The Guardians tied the score in the eighth when the Yankees botched an easy play in the infield, yet another of their fielding and baserunning miscues.

 Bo Naylor doubled and moved up on an infield grounder.
-Mark Leiter Jr., added to the Yankees' ALCS roster earlier in the day as an injury replacement, got Steven Kwan to pop up.
-Leiter appeared to get out of the inning when David Fry, one of Cleveland’s Game 3 home run stars, hit a slow grounder to the right side.
+Mark Leiter Jr. (1-0), added to the Yankees' ALCS roster earlier in the day as Ian Hamilton's injury replacement, got Steven Kwan to pop up.
+Leiter appeared to get out of the inning when David Fry, one of Cleveland's Game 3 home run stars, hit a slow grounder to the right side.

-Leiter charged the ball on the grass and scooped it barehanded as he neared the foul line toward first, but the ball went through first baseman Anthony Rizzo’s legs, allowing Naylor to score the tying run.
+Leiter charged the ball on the grass, knocked it down and scooped the ball barehanded as he neared the foul line toward first.
+His low flip to first went through Anthony Rizzo’s legs for an error as Naylor scored.

 Stanton, who hit back-to-back homers with Aaron Judge in the eighth inning Thursday, gave the Yankees a four-run lead with his 15th career postseason homer.

-Smith walked Solo leading off the sixth and Judge singled before Stanton drove a 1-2 fastball from Smith into the bleachers where a sizable contingent of Yankees fans were waiting for it to land.
+Smith, dominant during the regular season, walked Soto leading off the sixth.
+Judge singled and Stanton drove a 1-2 fastball into the bleachers where a sizable contingent of Yankees fans were waiting for it to land.

+“I was in the zone and I got behind in the count,” Smith said.
+“I guess I threw what he was looking for.”

 TRAINER’S ROOM

-Yankees: RHP Ian Hamilton's calf injury was severe enough that he was dropped from the ALCS roster.
-Hamilton got hurt while covering first base in the sixth inning of Game 3.
+Yankees: Hamilton injured a calf while covering first base in the sixth inning of Game 3.
 He won't be eligible for the World Series if New York advances.
-Boone said he considered adding lefty Nestor Torres, but wants to give the lefty as much time as possible to recover from an elbow strain.
+Boone said he considered adding lefty Nestor Cortes but wants to give the lefty as much time as possible to recover from an elbow strain.

 UP NEXT